North Korean Human Rights Act of 2004: Implementation

 (3) required the President to appoint a Special Envoy to promote human rights in North Korea.

 In the George W. Bush administration, the office was run by Special Envoy Jay Lefkowitz.
 At the conclusion of the administration, Lefkowitz issued a final report on developments since the law's enactment.

-On May 5, 2006, the U.S. granted North Koreans for the first time since the Act was signed.
+On May 5, 2006, the U.S. granted North Koreans asylum for the first time since the Act was signed.
 The group, six unnamed North Koreans, arrived from an unnamed Southeast Asia country, and four women of which said that they had been victims of forced marriages.

 As of September 15, 2008, there have been 63 North Korean refugees who have been permitted to enter the United States, most notably the latest Kim Mi-ja (alias), who became the first North Korean defector to gain permanent residence in the U.S. without an interview.
 In January 2009, the United States had accepted 71 North Korean refugees for resettlement from undisclosed transit states.

 North Korean Human Rights Act of 2004 called on the Broadcasting Board of Governors (BBG) to facilitate the unhindered dissemination of information in North Korea by increasing the amount of Korean-language broadcasts by Radio Free Asia RFA and Voice of America VOA.
 Content includes news briefs involving the Korean peninsula, interviews with North Korean defectors, and international commentary on events happening inside North Korea.